josedgm/orders_go/README.md

 ## System Architecture
 Following Martin Fowler advice, the architecture should start with a simple Monolith implementation.
 The current state of system orchestration solutions and development collaboration tools allow deploying scalable solutions without incurring in early over-optimizations.

-For this particular project, I’d pick a Kubernetes cluster for production deployment, beccause it will make a the service scalable and easy to manage.
+For this particular project, I’d pick a Kubernetes cluster for production deployment, because it will make a the service scalable and easy to manage.

 ![System Architecture Diagram](doc/ArchDia.png)